 The patient’s own account is striking and stereotyped enough that experienced clinicians recognize it within minutes.
 Patients describe experiences which cause hurt, damaging, boiling, or exploding sensations inside the chest or body, and report that the anger has accumulated into a dense mass pushing up in the chest.
 They often place a hand over the upper sternum to indicate the location.
 They sigh frequently.
 They feel heat rising into the face.
 They describe a sense of unfairness — that the social arrangement which forced the suppression was itself wrong, and that no amount of patience repaired it.

-The diagnostic criteria proposed by Korean psychiatrists include feelings of unfairness, subjective anger, expression of anger, sensation of heat, pushing up in chest, dry mouth, and sighing.
-The prevalence in the Korean general population has been estimated at around 4.1 percent, with markedly higher rates among middle-aged and older women of lower socioeconomic status.
+The clinical features Korean psychiatrists have proposed as diagnostic criteria include feelings of unfairness, subjective anger, expression of anger, sensation of heat, pushing up in chest, dry mouth, and sighing.
 The classic patient is a Korean woman in her forties or fifties who has endured decades of family conflict — often involving in-laws, a difficult husband, or financial humiliation — without ever being permitted to retaliate.

 Why Western psychiatry cannot map hwa-byeong cleanly